merenlab/anvio.org/help/main/workflows/trnaseq/index.md

 Note that barcodes and other sequence prefixes should already be trimmed from FASTA sequences.

+## Logs

+Workflow logs will be under `00_LOGS/trnaseq` by default.
+Logs are organized by rule name, so a sample-specific tRNA-seq run may write to a path such as `00_LOGS/trnaseq/anvi_trnaseq/ecoli_A1_noDM.log`.
+The workflow also writes `00_LOGS/trnaseq/trnaseq-workflow-manifest.tsv`, a tab-delimited file that records job status and points to the relevant rule log.

 {:.notice}
 Edit [this file](https://github.com/merenlab/anvio/tree/master/anvio/docs/workflows/trnaseq.md) to update this information.